FDA approves Alzheimer’s drug that modestly slows disease

 Also, several Leqembi users died while taking the drug, including two who were on blood-thinning medications.
 Eisai has said the deaths can’t be attributed to the drug.
 The FDA label warns doctors to use caution if they prescribe Leqembi to patients on blood thinners.

-Insurers are likely to only cover the drug for people like those in the company study — patients with mild symptoms and confirmation of amyloid buildup.
-That typically requires expensive brain scans.
-A separate type of scan will be needed to periodically monitor for brain swelling and bleeding.
+Insurers are likely to only cover the drug for people like those in the company study — patients with mild dementia and confirmation of amyloid buildup.
+That typically requires expensive brain scans or a spinal fluid test.
+Doctors will need to perform a different type of scan to periodically check for brain swelling and bleeding.

-A key question in the drug’s rollout will be the coverage decision by Medicare, the federal health plan that covers 60 million seniors and other Americans.
+A key question in the drug’s rollout will be insurance coverage by Medicare, the federal health plan that covers 60 million seniors and other Americans.
 The agency severely restricted coverage of Aduhelm, essentially wiping out its U.S. market and prompting Biogen to abandon marketing plans for the drug.

 Eisai executives said they have already spent months discussing their drug’s data with Medicare officials.
-Coverage isn’t expected until after the FDA confirms the drug’s benefit, likely later this year.
+Coverage isn’t expected until after the FDA confirms the drug’s benefit, expected later this year.

 “Once we have a Medicare decision, then we can truly launch the drug across the country,” said Eisai’s U.S. CEO, Ivan Cheung.

-Betsy Groves, 73, of Cambridge, Mass., was diagnosed with Alzheimer’s in 2021.
-A former lecturer at Harvard’s school of education, she noticed she was having trouble remembering some student names and answering questions.
+Betsy Groves, 73, was diagnosed with Alzheimer’s in 2021.
+A former lecturer at Harvard’s graduate school of education, she noticed she was having trouble remembering some student names and answering questions.

 Her initial diagnosis, based on a cognitive examination, was later confirmed by a positive test for amyloid.